 So that leaves step 2, each country’s rules.

 If you only remember one thing about travel rules, it’s that every country is different.
 So their rules are all different.
 And it’s going to be like that forever because it’s always been this way.

 Yes, most countries that require testing have some sort of exemption for those who have been recently infected too.

-(But don’t forget that there are plenty of countries that just never require tests at all, there are 47 at last count — including the one we are going to next week that removed all its COVID-19 restrictions — so no problem going to those places obviously.)
+(But don’t forget that there are plenty of countries that just never require tests at all, there are 60 at last count — including one of those we went to in January which removed all its COVID-19 restrictions — so no problem going to those places obviously.)

 The proof of infection required by other countries can be just as strict — or less strict.
 Again, if you want to travel, it’s not complicated: You just have no choice but to read the requirements of the country you’re going to.